dashingDragon/resource-control-policy-examples/README.md

 * **[Restrict resource access patterns](Restrict-resource-access-patterns/Restrict-resource-access-patterns.md)**: Controls that enforce specific rules on the methods used to access your organization's resources, ensuring that only compliant access patterns are permitted.

-* **[Limit access to trusted OIDC identity providers](Limit-access-to-trusted-OIDC-identity-providers/Limit-access-to-trusted-OIDC-identity-providers.md)** : Controls that govern the authentication and authorization mechanisms used by external OIDC identity providers (IdPs) to grant access to your organization's resources.
+* **[Limit access to trusted OIDC identity providers](Limit-access-to-trusted-OIDC-identity-providers/Limit-access-to-trusted-OIDC-identity-providers.md)** : Controls that govern the authorization mechanisms used by external OIDC identity providers (IdPs) to grant access to your organization's resources.

 * **[Service specific controls](Service-specific-controls/Service-specific-controls.md)**: Controls that define baseline security requirements or guidelines that are implemented across individual AWS services to ensure a standardized approach to security and compliance.

-* **[Controls that can be implemented using either SCP or RCP](Controls-that-can-be-implemented-using-either-SCP-or-RCP/Controls-that-can-be-implemented-using-either-SCP-or-RCP.md)**: Controls that can be enforced using either service control policies (SCPs) or resource control policies (RCPs).
-    * Note that SCPs affect only IAM principals that are managed by accounts that are part of the organization.
-RCPs impact the effective permissions of principals trying to access resources in a member account with an applicable RCP, regardless of whether the principals belong to the same organizations or not.